ietf-tools/xml2rfc/README.txt

        footer      ""          override the center footer string

-       slides      no          when producing an .html file, produce multiple files for a slide show
+       slides      no          when producing an html file, produce

+Rose                                                            [Page 5]

+README                       xml2rfc v1.14                   August 2002

+                               multiple files for a slide show

        sortrefs    no          sort references

-Rose                                                            [Page 5]

-README                        xml2rfc v1.13                    June 2002

        symrefs     no          use anchors rather than numbers for references

+       topblock    yes         put the famous header block on the first page

-       background  ""          when producing an .html file, use this image
+       background  ""          when producing an html file, use this image

    Remember, that as with everything else in XML, keywords and values